EficodeDemoOrg/copilot-java/Copilot-Exercises-JetBrains.md

 ---

-## Section 3: Implement Features using Copilot
+## Section 3: Implement and Test Features

-**Goal:** Use Copilot's code generation capabilities to implement changes efficiently.
+**Goal:** Use Copilot's code generation capabilities to implement changes and improve test coverage efficiently.

 ---